ngrok/ngrok-operator/docs/developer-guide/architecture.md

 ### Tunnel Controller

-All of the controllers except this tunnel controller use the controller-runtime's Leader Election process so when multiple instances of the controller only 1 is setup to actually try to call the ngrok api to prevent multiple pods from fighting with each other.
+All of the controllers except this tunnel controller use the controller-runtime's Leader Election process so when multiple instances of the controller only 1 is set up to actually try to call the ngrok api to prevent multiple pods from fighting with each other.
 The tunnel controller is the only controller that does not use this leader election and instead this controller runs in all pods, even non-leaders.
 This is because this controller is meant to read the Tunnel CRDs created by the ingress controller, and to dynamically manage a list of tunnels using the [ngrok-go](https://github.com/ngrok/ngrok-go) library.
 It creates these tunnels using labels specified on the Tunnel CRD so they should match an edge's backend created by the ingress controller.

 ### Ingress Controller

-The ingress controller is primary piece of functionality in the overall project right now.
+The ingress controller is the primary piece of functionality in the overall project right now.
 It is meant to watch Ingress objects and CRDs used by those objects like IPPolicies, NgrokModuleSets, or even secrets.

 TODO: Update more about the various pieces of the ingress controller portion such as the store, the driver, how annotations work, etc.
 <img src="../assets/images/Under-Construction-Sign.png" alt="Under Construction" width="350" />